saifalfalah/react-handbook/content/javascript-template-literals/index.md

 - they offer a great syntax to define multiline strings
 - they provide an easy way to interpolate variables and expressions in strings
-- they allow you to create DSLs with template tags
+- they allow you to create DSLs with template tags (DSL means domain specific language, and it's for example used in React by Styled Components, to define CSS for a component)

 Let's dive into each of these in detail.